arancaytar/aran-web/source/converters/unicode.html.md

 ### Bases

-Bytes can be represented in binary, octal, decimal or hexadecimal bases.
-The binary, octal and hexadecimal representations are padded to a fixed length (8, 3 and 2 digits per byte); the decimal representation is space-separated.
+Numbers can be represented in binary, octal, decimal or hexadecimal bases.
+When encoding bytes, the binary, octal and hexadecimal representations are padded to a fixed length (8, 3 and 2 digits per byte).
+The decimal representation, and all representations of codepoints, are space-separated.

 [Base64](https://en.wikipedia.org/wiki/Base64) is a special encoding that represents byte sequences as alphanumeric characters (plus the characters